wagtail/wagtail/docs/reference/pages/model_reference.rst

         (foreign key to :class:`~django.contrib.contenttypes.models.ContentType`)

         This is the base content type of the object this revision belongs to.
-For page revisions, this means the content type of the default page type.
+For page revisions, this means the content type of the :class:`~wagtail.models.Page` model.

     .. attribute:: object_id

         (string)

-        This represents the id of the object this revision belongs to.
+        This represents the primary key of the object this revision belongs to.

     .. attribute:: submitted_for_moderation